 Jonathan Baum is a Lead Consultant with the Process Improvement Team at Brigham & Women’s Hospital (BWH).
 He was in the department from 2007-2011 and rejoined in 2014 after serving as Director of Phlebotomy (Operations) at BWH.
 He supports the organizations’ quality goals by facilitating, teaching and coaching process improvement.
 Jonathan has supported quality initiatives in Clinical Lab, Phlebotomy, Inpatient MRI, Outpatient Radiology and Preoperative Testing.

 Prior to Brigham & Women’s Hospital, Jonathan held positions in process improvement and operations management at Johnson & Johnson, EMC Corporation, and Harvard Pilgrim Healthcare.
-In 2009 he co-founded the Massachusetts Hospital Lean Network which continues to bring together healthcare quality improvement professionals for learning and networking.
+In 2009 he co-founded the Massachusetts Hospital Lean Network, which continues to bring together healthcare quality improvement professionals for learning and networking.

-Jennifer Beloff is the Senior Director of Quality in the Department of Quality and Safety at Brigham and Women’s Hospital.
+Course Organizer - Jennifer Beloff is the Executive Director of Quality in the Department of Quality and Safety at Brigham and Women’s Hospital.
 She is an advanced practice nurse with 16 years of experience in healthcare quality improvement and patient safety.
 She joined Brigham and Women’s Hospital in August 2008 and is responsible for providing comprehensive direction, project management, and oversight for multiple quality measurement and reporting programs.
 Particular areas of focus include infection control, disease management, surgical management, and outcomes reporting.
 Prior to joining Brigham and Women's Hospital, Jennifer worked at Valley Hospital in Ridgewood, NJ (just outside of NY City) as a nurse, nurse practitioner, and clinical quality specialist.

 Sree Chaguturu, MD, Vice President, Center for Population Health, Partners HealthCare; Harvard Medical School Faculty